stackblitz/docs/docs/guides/user-guide/working-in-stackblitz-editor.md

 <hr>

-## Opening GitHub repositories in Codeflow IDE
+## Opening GitHub repositories in StackBlitz

-To open a GitHub repository in Codeflow IDE, swap "github.com" with "pr.new" in the repository URL.
+To open a GitHub repository in StackBlitz, swap "github.com" with "pr.new" in the repository URL.

 :::info Intrigued by "pr.new"?  👀
 If you're curious about this short URL, learn about the [full potential of "pr.new"](/guides/integration/using-pr-new).
 :::

-If you are not logged into StackBlitz, while this product is in beta, you will be prompted to log in or create a new account.

-## Migrating your local VSCode settings to Codeflow IDE
+## Migrating your local VSCode settings to StackBlitz

-To migrate the settings from your local VSCode to Codeflow IDE, follow these steps:
+To migrate the settings from your local VSCode to StackBlitz, follow these steps:

 1. In VSCode open the Settings tab (`cmd` + `,` on MacOS or `alt` + `,` on Windows and Linux).
 2. Click on the "Open Settings (JSON)" button, located on the top right side of the view: